Non-isothermal non-Newtonian fluids: the stationary case: Introduction

-Moreover, in the aforementioned work \cite{C2}, the authors establish the large-data and long-time existence of a suitable class of weak solutions to the corresponding problem regarding unsteady flows of incompressible homogeneous Newtonian fluids.
-In \cite[Sec.2]{Bernardi-et-al:2015} the authors prove the existence and (conditional) uniqueness of weak solutions, together with some regularity results, to problem \eqref{Sy01}-\eqref{bc} in the case of Newtonian fluids, which is a simplification of the model treated in \cite{C2}.
+Moreover, in the aforementioned Ref. \refcite{C2}, the authors establish the large-data and long-time existence of a suitable class of weak solutions to the corresponding problem regarding unsteady flows of incompressible homogeneous Newtonian fluids.
+In Sec.2 of Ref. \refcite{Bernardi-et-al:2015} the authors prove the existence and (conditional) uniqueness of weak solutions, together with some regularity results, to problem \eqref{Sy01}-\eqref{bc} in the case of Newtonian fluids, which is a simplification of the model treated in Ref. \refcite{C2}.
 In particular, it describes the stationary flow of a viscous incompressible Newtonian fluid, in the case where the viscosity of the fluid depends on the temperature.
-The mathematical analysis of a very similar problem in the case of a non-Newtonian fluid, with the exponent $p$ depending on the temperature, can be found in \cite{C4}.
+The mathematical analysis of a very similar problem in the case of a non-Newtonian fluid, with the exponent $p$ depending on the temperature, can be found in Ref. \refcite{C4}.
 There, in particular, the existence of a weak solution is obtained, taking $p$ constant, for $p \in (3d/(d+2),2]$.
 Also, a conditional uniqueness for close solutions is shown.